Fitting a new radiator

 These are what I use most of the time and always have at least a couple on the van which can be fitted easily with a radiator spanner key.

-It won’t always be possible to use tail extensions because of larger size differences.
-If you need a much larger radiator, you might need to adapt the old pipes to fit the new radiator.
+It won’t always be possible to use tail extensions if the size difference is too large.
+If you need a much larger radiator, you may have to adapt the old pipes to fit.

-This is not an easy part of changing radiators as you will probably have to pull the floor up to access the pipes.
-You can adapt the pipes above the floor but it won’t look as neat.
-Make sure you measure them accurately.
+This isn’t the easiest part of the job, as you’ll likely need to lift the floor to access the pipes.
+You can adjust them above the floor, but it won’t look as neat.
+Accurate measurements are essential to avoid extra work.

 Here is my process to fit the new radiator: